apostrophecms/docs/docs/cookbook/creating-custom-schema-fields.md

       return schema;
     }
 ```
 Once again, we are creating a function to return the schema we want to use.
 The overall schema should be an array of objects, with the name property included within the object.
 An additional change from our normal schema is that our `array` schema field should receive an array of schema field objects passed to the `schema` property.
 Remember that in a normal module schema the `array` field gets the schema through a `fields` property that receives an `add` property with an object of named objects.
+If you elect to use an `object` schema field you will need to make the same alteration.

 ```javascript
 getBrowserData(req) {